 Investor holds more than 30% of the shares

 An investor may accidentally temporarily hold more than 30% of the shares, because of delays in issuing shares to other investors.
-The trick to avoid this risk, and the non-payment of shares risk, is to have a non-qualifying founder incorporate the company.
-Then, at a later date, issue investor shares to all investors at once after receipt of payment for the shares.
+There are some tricks you can use to avoid this risk.

 30% shareholding threshold breached by “associates”

 This 30% threshold can also be accidentally breached as the shareholding of “associates” is taken into account.
 If business partners, trustees or certain close relatives (spouse, parents, children, grandchildren) of an investor choose to invest in the same company and the total shareholding of the investor plus the associate exceeds 30%, the benefits of SEIS are lost.